altaf-ali/biobank-tools/docs/tutorial.md

 There are two ways to work with dataset created by Biobank Tools.

 1. You can export the data to a .CSV file
-2. You can load the Parquet dataset directly in Python
+2. You can load the dataset directly in Python

 ### Exporting to .CSV